 California’s Two-Thirds Legislative Vote Requirement and Its Role in the State Budget Process

-Fred Silva is senior fiscal policy advisor for California Forward, a not-for-profit organization whose goal is to contribute to improving the quality of life for all Californians by creating more responsive, representative and cost-effective government.
+Fred Silva is senior fiscal policy adviser for California Forward, a not-for-profit organization whose goal is to contribute to improving the quality of life for all Californians by creating more responsive, representative and cost-effective government.
 Silva has 40 years of experience in state and local government public policy development and has authored nearly two dozen publications and commentaries on government fiscal issues in California.
 He can be reached at email@example.com.
 For more about California Forward, visit www.caforward.org.

 When Californians debate the chronic problem of late state budgets, the two-thirds legislative vote requirement is often considered a prime suspect.
 As a matter of public policy, changing the two-thirds vote requirement would probably not solve the state’s most serious fiscal problems, nor has the public been willing to lower the threshold.
 Nevertheless, it is an issue worthy of keeping on the fiscal reform agenda.
 To provide perspective on the issue it may be helpful to examine the history of the two-thirds vote requirement, especially as California policy-makers look for ways to improve the state’s fiscal system.